By Nancy Armitage

 1/2 c. citron

 To make little tartlets: Divide one recipe pie crust into mini muffin pans.
 Cut into large round cookie cutter and place in muffin pan.
 Add mincemeat to pie crust.
-Make stars out of pie crust & top with star.
+Make stars out of pie crust & top each mini tart with a star.
 Bake 400 for 20-22 minutes & golden brown.
 Recipe: an Old Irish Recipe

 Southern Pecan Tassies ( Mini Pecan Tarts)